openshift/compliance-operator/doc/crds.md

 * **rawResultStorage.tolerations**:  Specifies tolerations needed
   for the result server to run on the nodes.
-This is useful in case the target set of nodes have custom taints that don't allow certain
-	workloads to run.
+This is useful in case the target set of nodes have custom taints that don't allow certain workloads to run.
 Defaults to allowing scheduling on master nodes.
+* **strictNodeScan**: Defines whether the scan should proceed if we're not able to scan all the nodes or not. `true` means that the operator should be strict and error out. `false` means that we don't need to be strict and we can proceed.

 A single `ScanSetting` object can also be reused for multiple scans, as it merely defines the settings.